Table of Contents

 Guided Birding Walks

-Explore the park’s trails with expert guides who can help you identify various bird species.
-Popular trails include the Anhinga Trail, Gumbo Limbo Trail, and Shark Valley.
+You can walk the park’s trails with knowledgeable guides who can help you spot different kinds of birds.
+The Anhinga Trail, the Gumbo Limbo Trail, and Shark Valley are all well-known paths.

 Kayaking and Canoeing